ChrisDuffley/stationPlaylist/readme.md

 * Alt+Shift+T from Studio window: announce elapsed time for the currently playing trakc.
 * Control+Alt+T from Studio window: announce remaining time for the currently playing trakc.
-* Control+NVDA+` (grave accent) from Studio window: enter a layer command to find out status of playback such as automation.
 * Control+NVDA+1 from Studio window: toggles announcement of toggle messages (such as automation) between words and beeps.
 * Control+NVDA+2 from Studio window: Opens end of track setting dialog.
 * Control+NVDA+f from Studio window: Opens a dialog to find a track based on artist or song name.
 Press NvDA+F3 to find forward or NVDA+Shift+F3 to find backward.
-* NVDA+Grave from anywhere: the next command will control various aspects of SPL Studio.

 ## Unassigned commands ##

 The following commands are not assigned by default; if you wish to assign it, use Input Gestures dialog to add custom commands.

 * Switching to SPL Studio window from any program.
+* SPL Controller layer.
+* SPL Assistant layer from SPL Studio.

 Note: Input Gestures dialog is available in 2013.3 or later.

 ## SPL Assistant layer

 This layer command set allows you to obtain various status on SPL Studio, such as whether a track is playing, total duration of all tracks for the hour and so on.
-To enter this mode, press Control+NVDA+` (grave accent) from SPL Studio window, then press one of the commands from the list below.
+From SPL Studio window, press the SPL Assistant layer command, then press one of the keys from the list below.

 The available status information are: